-This section of the policy outlines some measures that are implemented for pupils who join BVGA outside of the normal round of admissions (i.e., when they move up from Primary School into Year 7).
+This section of the policy outlines some measures that are implemented for pupils who join Belle Vue Girls' Academy outside of the normal round of admissions (i.e. when they move up from Primary School into Year 7).

-All our attendance data from the past few years indicates that collectively students who Belle Vue Girls' Academy on in-year transfers have attendance rates significantly below the minimum of expectation of 97%.
+All our attendance data from the past few years indicates that collectively students who join Belle Vue Girls' Academy on in-year transfers have attendance rates significantly below the minimum of expectation of 97%.
 In fact, the average is approximately 75% which we know equates to around 235 hours of learning lost per academic year.

-It is, therefore, our policy not to authorise any absence of pupils who join on in-year admissions during the first six months of their time here, unless supporting evidence is provided (e.g., a doctor's note or appointment card).
+It is, therefore, our policy not to authorise any absence of pupils who join on in-year admissions during the first six months of their time at Belle Vue Girls' Academy, unless supporting evidence is provided (e.g., a doctor's note or appointment card).